lawrennd/old_talks/_software/includes/emukit-software.md

 }

 \centerdiv{\javierGonzalezPicture{10%}\andreiPaleyesPicture{10%}\markPullinPicture{10%}\marenMahsereciPicture{10%}}
 \notes{The software was initially built by the team in Amazon.
-As well as Javier Gonzalez (ML side) and Andrei Paleyes (Software Engineering) included Mark Pullin, Maren Mahsereci, Alex Gessner, Aaron Klein, Henry Moss, David-Elias Künstle  as well as management input from Cliff McCollum and myself.}
+As well as Javier Gonzalez (ML side) and Andrei Paleyes (Software Engineering) the team included Mark Pullin, Maren Mahsereci, Alex Gessner, Aaron Klein, Henry Moss, David-Elias Künstle  as well as management input from Cliff McCollum and myself.}

 \newslide{Modular Design}